The Clubhouse App for Restaurants: What Is It and Why Is It Relevant

 Feedback – The power of real-time feedback from your audience is immeasurable.
 The ability to hear directly from your audience and immediately implement change expedites your ability to be agile and respond to your audience’s needs.

-Investors – Yep, as you continue to perfect your pitch, which is really what we call “Tell Your Best Story (a program available through Best Served),” you may even attract the attention of potential investors who believe in your brand.
+Investors – Yep, as you continue to perfect your pitch, you may even attract the attention of potential investors who believe in your brand.

 Digital media is dominant in the on-demand world we live in.
 People want streaming video services, groceries, and food when and where they want it.
 This was magnified during the pandemic and is a reality (not a trend) that will continue to grow.
 It is increasingly your obligation as a business owner to meet your audience where they are, and not the other way around.

-To learn how to get set up on Clubhouse, check out another article by Best Served, “The 8 Steps to Get Set Up on the Clubhouse App.”
+To learn how to get set up on Clubhouse, check out another article by Angry Olive Consulting, “The 8 Steps to Get Set Up on the Clubhouse App.”

 Andrew was born and raised in Milwaukee, WI, and currently resides in Denver with his wife Jody and their dog Cooper.
 Andrew is a Past President of the Board of Directors for the Scleroderma Foundation – Rocky Mountain Chapter.